ypinhsuan/tp/docs/UserGuide.md

   ![Edit lesson after](images/ugimages/EditLessonAfter.png)

 Constraints:
-* The index refers to the index number shown in the displayed class list.
 * The indexes **must be positive whole numbers** 1, 2, 3, …​
 * The day entered must be typed out in full.
 * The start time and end time must follow the form `hh:mm`.
 For instance, `11:00` is allowed, but not `1100`.